mesoform/pulumi-swarm-deployment/README.md

   - **Internal Swarm Communication:** Allows nodes in the Swarm to communicate with each other
   - **SSH Access:** Permits SSH access to the instances
   - **Service Access:** If any services are exposed on the nodes, this rule will ensure they're accessible.

-### SSH Keys
-For automated deployments, an SSH key is generated on the deploying device, and is added to the compute instance.
-This allows the deployer to create a docker context to connect and deploy a stack to the swarm cluster.

 ## How to use module